-George A. Truskey, R. Eugene and Susie E. Goodson Professor of Biomedical Engineering and Professor of Center for Biomolecular and Tissue Engineering
+George A. Truskey, R. Eugene and Susie E. Goodson Professor and Senior Associate Dean for Research

-Dr. Truskey's research interests include the mechanisms of atherogenesis, cell adhesion, and cell biomechanics.
+Dr. Truskey's research interests include cardiovascular tissue engineering, the mechanisms of atherogenesis, cell adhesion, and cell biomechanics.

 Mechanisms of Atherogenesis.
 Atherosclerosis is a disease of large and medium-size arteries involving the localized accumulation of cholesterol and other lipids.
 Stroke and heart attacks arising from the atherosclerosis are the leading cause of death in Western Europe and the United States.
 The disease process involves a complex interaction among fluid dynamics, mass transport and changes in cell type and function in the arterial intima.
 Engineering provides important skills to unravel the mechanisms of the disease.